fluxscape/fluxscape-docs/docs/getting-started/fundamentals.md

 # Fundamentals

-Here you will learn about a few fundamental concepts in Noodl that are important to get a grasp on before continuing.
+Here you will learn about a few fundamental concepts in FluxScape that are important to get a grasp on before continuing.
 You can view the video below or review the short guide.

 <div style={{padding:'62.5% 0 0 0',position:'relative'}}><iframe width="100%" height="100%" src="https://www.youtube.com/embed/kD-Oz_M-IS4" style={{position:'absolute',top:0,left:0}} frameBorder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe></div>

 :::note
-This video is from a deprecated commercial version of Noodl and includes some features not present in the open source version, notably workspaces and built-in Git hosting
+This video is from a deprecated commercial version of FluxScape (Noodl) and includes some features not present in the open source version, notably workspaces and built-in Git hosting
 :::

 ## Nodes

-The main building blocks of Noodl are nodes.
+The main building blocks of FluxScape are nodes.
 Every node has its own specific purpose and is very simple in itself, but together they become really powerful.
 There are a number of types of nodes, indicated by its color. **Blue** nodes are visual elements, such as buttons, or not immediately visible but related, such as groups. **Green** nodes are generally related to reading, writing and manipulating data. **Grey** nodes are utilities, and **Pink** nodes are related to custom code.

 ![](/docs/getting-started/basic-concepts/nodes.png)